fg-research/website/blog/general/posts/equity-trend-prediction-automl.rst

     <p>
     In this post, we use <a href=https://aws.amazon.com/sagemaker/autopilot target=_blank>
     Amazon SageMaker Autopilot</a> for building a stock market trend prediction model.
-    We will run an AutoML job for optimizing an XGBoost classifier to predict the direction of the S&P500 (up or down) one day ahead using as input a set of technical indicators.
+    We will run an AutoML job for optimizing the hyperparameters of an XGBoost classifier to predict the direction of the S&P500 (up or down) one day ahead using as input a set of technical indicators.
     </p>